elenaAeternanox/elenaAeternanox/README.md

 ### Hi there :raised_hand_with_fingers_splayed: Welcome to my GitHub page!

-I'm Elena Komarova and I'm Senior QA (Full stack QA) engineer.
+I'm Elena Komarova and I'm a Senior QA (Full stack QA) engineer.

-I have been working in QA manual for 8 years and in QA full stack for 1,5 years.
-And I love my job so much :heart_eyes_cat:
+I have been working as a manual QA engineer for 8 years, of which 1,5 years as a full stack QA.

 ___